Baasic/baasic-sdk-javascript/readme.md

 ### Adding the library to your project

-Please add the following lines of code after the jQuery include:
+Please add the following lines of code after the jQuery include (if you are installing this as a dependency of Baasic Angular SDK, or any other framework, you can safely ignore jQuery dependency):

 ```html
 <script src='https://code.jquery.com/jquery-3.1.1.slim.min.js'></script>